 One of the top seabird sites in the country, see if you can spot puffins and peregrine falcons overhead towards the northern cliffs.
 The idyllic Clare Island has so many great things to do, read our article dedicated to this wonderful place before you visit.

-If you’re not cycling to Achill Island, simply drive over the bridge – no boat needed to get to Ireland’s largest island.
+If you’re not cycling to Acaill, simply drive over the bridge – no boat needed to get to Ireland’s largest island.
 Starting at Achill Sound, the 40km Atlantic Drive is the ideal way to explore the island, as it guides you through small villages, around cork-screw bends, past epic seascapes – each one more impressive than the last.

-While you’re there, hit the water for a taste of adventure, with surfing, diving, kayaking and kitesurfing or explore Achill’s rich history with a visit to the megalithic tombs, the 15th century Kildavnet Castle or the island’s poignant, deserted village; a mile-long stretch of over 80 ruined stone cottages on the southern slopes of Slievemore Mountain.
+While you’re there, hit the water for a taste of adventure, with surfing, diving, kayaking and kitesurfing or explore Acaill’s rich history with a visit to the megalithic tombs, the 15th century Kildavnet Castle or the island’s poignant, deserted village; a mile-long stretch of over 80 ruined stone cottages on the southern slopes of Slievemore Mountain.

-Stretching for 3.5km to the cliffs of Minaun, Achill’s Keel Beach is blissfully secluded, surrounded by dramatic mountainous backdrops.
+Stretching for 3.5km to the cliffs of Minaun, Acaill’s Keel Beach is blissfully secluded, surrounded by dramatic mountainous backdrops.
 Conditions are ideal for surfers and swimmers who find it hard to resist the clear waters on a sunny day.
 Look to the south and spot The Bill, a legendary arrangement of three rock stacks.

-You simply can’t leave Achill without taking in Keem Bay, one of the most special parts of the island.
+You simply can’t leave Acaill without taking in Keem Bay, one of the most special parts of the island.
 When the iconic view of the beach appears on the cliff-side drive up, you get a sense of the magic of this sheltered spot.
 You can swim, snorkel or hop in a kayak around the bay, or simply admire from the shore – you might even spot a basking shark out at sea.

-Step into the wilderness at Wild Nephin Ballycroy National Park, home to one of Western Europe’s last intact active blanket bogs, Owenduff Bog.
+Step into the wilderness at Wild Nephin National Park, home to one of Western Europe’s last intact active blanket bogs, Owenduff Bog.
 With trails to suit every walking level, keep an eye out for the local Greenland White-Fronted geese, golden plover and otters.

 If a clear night is predicted, bring your tent and marvel at over 4,500 twinkling stars – this is Ireland’s first Dark Sky Park and wild camping is permitted.